International Institute of Risk & Safety Management

 The International Institute of Risk & Safety Management (IIRSM) is a non-profit professional organization for occupational health and safety practitioners worldwide, based in the United Kingdom.
 It provides education, training, advice, resources and networking to assist people and organisations in issues regarding risk management.

 Activities

 Alongside other Health and Safety bodies, IIRSM assisted with the Occupational Safety & Health Consultants Register (OSHCR).
-IIRSM represents UK health and safety professionals present in over 70 countries.
+IIRSM represents health, safety and risk professionals present in over 90 countries.

 Levels of membership

 The IIRSM offers several levels of membership, including Student, Affiliate, Associate (AIIRSM), Member (MIIRSM), and Fellow (FIIRSM).
 Associates, Members, and Fellows each have experience or certification requirements.
 The Fellow is the IIRSM's highest award, and requires five consecutive years at full member (MIIRSM) and proof of participation in CPD.
 The FIIRSM is regarded as the CMIOSH equivalent.

 In addition, companies or other organizations may be corporate members.

 Recognized Safety Professionals (RSP)

 The Institute awards the designation "Recognised Safety Professional" to recognised safety practitioners who demonstrate ongoing evidence of good Health & Safety practices and training (in their own field of business) through IIRSM continuing professional development programme (CPD).